Need an EPC in Kensington and Chelsea?

 More Info

-These rules, nevertheless, are not intended to be onerous.
+These rules, nevertheless, are not meant to be onerous.
 The first step to take is to get an EPC lodged on the register and should it be below an E, to demonstrate you are taking or have taken actions to attain an E. Even if it doesn’t achieve an E, there are certain exemptions that you might then be able to apply for.
 We can give you expect guidance on every aspect of MEES.

 SAP Calculations